-Due to it's large size, the Sumatran rhinoceros's only real predator in the wild are large wild cats such as tigers that will prey on the Sumatran rhino calves and weak individuals.
+Due to its large size, the Sumatran rhinoceros' only real predator in the wild are large wild cats such as tigers that will prey on the Sumatran rhino calves and weak individuals.
 Humans are the biggest threat to the Sumatran rhinoceros as they have been hunted to the brink of extinction for their horns.

 Today, the Sumatran rhinoceros has been poached for it's horns to the extent that it is on the brink of extinction.
 Hunting of the Sumatran rhinoceros along with habitat loss in their native regions have led to there being estimated that there are less than 300 Sumatran rhinoceros individuals left in the jungles of south-east Asia today.

 Are you Safe? is an online safety campaign by A-Z-Animals.com.
 If something has upset you, the Are you Safe? campaign can help you to speak to someone who can help you.Are you Safe?